cornishcoder1/the_paper_lounge/README.md

 ## Other Features

 - Home page - This has a hero image, with a title, description of the site and the 'Browse Reviews by Genre' dropdown button.
 It also features register and login buttons.
 Once a user is registered and logged in, these buttons are replaced by the 'Add Review' button.
-Below this, all reviews will show, ordered by date published (newest first).
+Below this, all reviews will show ordered by date published (newest first).

 - About page - This page is available to all users, and gives a brief description of the site and community rules.